-Woodworm can be treated using a chemical insecticide which will be applied to the affected area to prevent further infestations.
+There are a number of species of woodworm beetles and the precise method of treatment will depend on which species is attacking the timber.
+Small infestations of woodworm can be treated using a chemical insecticide which will be applied to the affected area to prevent further infestations.
+This is usually how furniture is treated.
 However, applying the treatment requires a lot of preparatory work.

-All timbers must be cleaned down first and any roof insulation material will have to be removed temporarily so that you can get at the joists to work on them.
-Also this avoids the fire-risk of insulation becoming impregnated with the fluid or small polystyrene granules dissolving together.
+All timbers must be cleaned and sanded down first or floor boards lifted and any roof insulation material will have to be removed temporarily.
+(It is not necessary to replace your insulation unless you wish to do so) so that you can get at the joists to work on them.
+Also, this avoids the fire-risk of insulation becoming impregnated with the fluid or small polystyrene granules dissolving together.

 You need to cover electric cables and the cold water storage tank.
 Floorboards must be lifted to get at the undersides and the joists.
 Depending on the situation, your furniture may also have to be dismantled and treated.

-Not all wood worm needs specialised, high-pressure treatment, however some types of wood worm burrow deep, so they can cause extensive damage and require more than just surface spray.
-In those cases, to treat the wood effectively and prevent the problem from re-occurring, you need professional equipment which can inject the treatment deep into the timber.
+Most woodworm infestations need specialised, high-pressure treatment as some types of woodworm burrow deep.
+They can cause extensive damage and require more than just surface spray.
+In those cases, to treat the wood effectively and prevent the problem from re-occurring, you need professional equipment to inject the treatment deep into the timber.

-Depending on the type of infestation, we offer surface spray or high pressure treatment that penetrated deep into the wood.
+Depending on the type of infestation, we offer surface spray or high-pressure treatment that penetrates deep into the wood.
 We treat floors, doors, door frames, beams, window frames and furniture – no stone remains unturned.
-We also offer advice on specialised treatment for your antique furniture, as not all wood worm products are safe, some may stain your wood finish (see our article on woodworm treatment in antique furniture) .

 For a FREE quotation and advice – call us 01-5037787.